 There are currently two possible scenarios for the participation of the UK in Erasmus+ until 2020, depending on Brexit negotiations and outcomes:

 1. The UK and the EU reach a deal, which would enable the UK to stay in Erasmus+ until the end of the current programme cycle in 2020/21.

-This would mean that there are no changes to Erasmus+ in Academic Year 2019/20 and student mobility can go ahead without disruption.
+This would mean that there are no changes for students starting an Erasmus+ mobility in the academic year 2019/20 and student mobility can go ahead without disruption.

 Erasmus+ partnerships with European institutions

 It is unclear if Erasmus+ inter-institutional agreements with European partner universities, which need to be in place to undertake a period of funded study abroad, would still be valid in a no-deal scenario.
 The University of Portsmouth is contacting partner institutions to develop measures to continue collaboration and exchanges in the case of a no-deal.
 We will make every possible effort to continue offering study abroad places at partner institutions for our degree programmes, especially for those that have an element of mandatory mobility.

 The UK government will only provide funding to cover Erasmus+ grants awarded to UK HEIs after the date of Brexit if the European Commission agrees to enable the UK to remain in the programme and be eligible for funding.
 Although not explicit, the implication is that there would be no UK government funding to replace Erasmus+ in a no deal scenario if the UK government is unsuccessful in negotiating access to the Erasmus+ programme.

 The University of Portsmouth has committed to guarantee funding for students planning to go abroad on an Erasmus+ placement for those placements that are a mandatory part of courses for the academic year 2019/20.